sumcoinlabs/sumcoin/doc/README.md

 Unpack the files into a directory and run:

-- `bin/sumcash-qt` (GUI) or
+- `bin/sumcoin-qt` (GUI) or
 - `bin/sumcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run sumcash-qt.exe.
+Unpack the files into a directory, and then run sumcoin-qt.exe.

 ### macOS